gmetais/sw-delta/README.md

 It's a bit more complicated.
 Your server needs to be able to handle delta requests and to compute them.

 #### What server-side technologies are compatible?
-For the moment, I only wrote [the NodeJS library, called sw-delta-nodejs](https://github.com/gmetais/sw-delta-nodejs).
+For the moment, I only wrote [a NodeJS library, called sw-delta-nodejs](https://github.com/gmetais/sw-delta-nodejs).
 But any other language should be able to run sw-delta.
 It could also become a module for Apache and Nginx.

 #### How fast is the delta generation, server-side?
 It's slow.
-Calculating the delta for file such as `angular.1.4.5-min.js` (143KB) takes 500ms.
-The delta files should not be re-generated for every user.
-You'd better use sw-delta behind a reverse proxy (or a CDN) that is able to cache the generated delta files.
+Calculating the delta for a file such as `angular.1.4.5-min.js` (143KB) takes 500ms.
+This is why the delta files should not be re-generated for every user and should be cached server-side.
+The easiest is to use sw-delta behind a reverse proxy (or a CDN).

 #### How fast does it take to apply the delta, client-side?
 This is pretty fast.
 The same `angular.1.4.5-min.js` file only takes 3ms to be regenerated from the delta.

 #### What's the size of a delta file?
-I've built a quick benchmark that measures the size of the delta files, on a few famous libraries (testing for example jQuery being upgraded from v2.0.0 to v2.0.1). **The average delta file is 14% of the normal file.**
+I've built a quick benchmark that measures the size of the delta files on a few famous libraries (testing for example jQuery being upgraded from v2.0.0 to v2.0.1). **The average delta file is 14% of the normal file.** But in fact, it all depends how often you deliver and how small are the changes you deliver.

 #### What's the algorithm behind the delta file computation?
 I'm using the [diff-match-patch](https://github.com/ForbesLindesay/diff-match-patch) npm module, which is a NodeJS wrapper around [google-diff-match-patch](https://code.google.com/p/google-diff-match-patch/).
 Then I compress the output in a home-made format.
 I'm pretty sure some improvements can be achieved on the speed and weight, don't hesitate if you have some ideas and use the [benchmark.js](/test/benchmark/benchmark.js) script to test them.